-It is that time of the year again where the majority of Christian population are in a Holy week-long religious observance of Lent.
-Being one of the few Asian countries with a predominantly Christian population, the Philippines has been practicing this religious tradition of solemnity and penance since colonial times when the Spaniards colonized the country and introduced to us with Christianity.
+It is that time of the year again where the majority of Christian population are in a Holy week-long religious observance of Lenten season.
+Being one of the few Asian countries with a predominantly Christian population, the Philippines has been practicing this religious tradition of solemnity and penance since colonial times when the Spaniards colonized the country and introduced to us with Christian faith.

 Systemically oppressed and enslaved by Spain for more than 300 years, Christianity may very well be one of the last, and also one of the most significant vestiges of colonialism in the country.
 Making up more than 90% of the total population (80%+ of which adhere to Roman Catholicism), the Philippines remains to be the bastion of Christianity in Asia.
 Embedded in our thoughts, and in our bloodstreams, and also in our politics, the Catholic Church still stands as one the most powerful and influential institutions in the country.